-This is an example of a negative feedback loop, because a change was detected and then reversed to bring the body back to a homeostatic level.
+This is an example of a negative feedback loop because a change (low blood oxygen) was detected and then reversed to bring the body back to homeostasis.

-The structure of a red blood cell is that of a disk with a indentation in the middle.
+The structure of a red blood cell is that of a disk with an indentation in the middle.
 It contains hemoglobin, which gives the cell its red color.
-Its function is to carry oxygen to the cells of the body, and carry away carbon dioxide.
+Its function is to carry oxygen to the cells of the body and carry away carbon dioxide.
 Hemoglobin is the protein that allows red blood cells to carry oxygen.
 Red blood cells are produced when the kidneys detect low oxygen levels in the blood.
-They create and secrete a hormone called erythropoietin, which in turn signals bone marrow to produce more red blood cells.
+They create and secrete a hormone called erythropoietin, which signals bone marrow to produce more red blood cells.

 Keep up the learning and have a great day!